pantheon-systems/documentation/source/content/guides/git/06-resolve-merge-conflicts.md

 ## Manually Resolve Conflicts

 Steps to resolve merge conflicts vary by the type of conflict.
-Refer to the sections below for more information on resolving delete/modify conflicts, content conflicts, or Multidev conflicts.
+Refer to the sections below for more information on resolving delete/modify conflicts, content conflicts, and Multidev conflicts.

 ### Resolve Delete/Modify Conflicts

 A delete/modify conflict occurs when one commit deletes a file and another modifies it.
-Run the commands below in sequence to resolve such a conflict.
+Follow the steps below to resolve such a conflict.

 1. Identify the file that is generating a delete error.